bangsluke/bangsluke.github.io/docusaurus/docs/All Documentation/5PackageManagers.md

 - `yarn upgrade @angular` - Upgrade all packages with the name @angular to their latest version
 - `yarn upgrade --latest` - Upgrade all packages to their latest version
 - `yarn upgrade left-pad --latest` - Upgrade a specific package to its latest version
+- `yarn upgrade left-pad@^1.0.0 --dev` - Upgrade a specific development dependency package to a specific version
 - `yarn remove left-pad` - Removes a specific package

 ## PNPM Commands